callihiggins/IMA-FE/11_oct14_day11/README.md

  * Midterm Project breakdown:
     * Midterm Proposal Presentation: 10 points
     * Valid HTML and CSS: 30 points
+        * HTML and CSS Should be in separate files
     * Responsive Design: 20 points total
         * 10 points for thoughtful design
         * 10 points for Responsive HTML/CSS implementation